briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         chemical analysis of the substance withdrawn within three hours of the time of the alleged violation.
 The three-hour time limit specified in this subsection regarding the admission of evidence does not extend or affect the two-hour time limit specified in Ohio R.C.
-4511.192(A) as the maximum period of time during which a person may consent to a chemical test or tests as described in that section.
+[4511.192(A)][ORC Section 4511.192] as the maximum period of time during which a person may consent to a chemical test or tests as described in that section.

             The court may admit evidence on the concentration of alcohol, drugs of abuse, or a combination of them as described in this section when a person submits to a blood, breath, urine or other bodily substance test at the request of a law enforcement officer under Ohio R.C.
-            4511.191, or a blood or urine sample is obtained pursuant to a search warrant.
-Only a physician, a registered nurse, an emergency medical technician-intermediate, an emergency medical
-            technician-paramedic or a qualified technician, chemist, or phlebotomist shall withdraw a blood sample for the purpose of determining the alcohol, drug, controlled substance, metabolite of a controlled substance, or combination content of the whole blood, blood serum, or blood plasma.
+            [4511.191][ORC Section 4511.191], or a blood or urine sample is obtained pursuant to a search warrant.
+Only a physician, a registered nurse, an emergency medical technician-intermediate, an emergency medical technician-paramedic or a qualified technician, chemist, or phlebotomist shall withdraw a blood sample for the purpose of determining the alcohol, drug, controlled substance, metabolite of a controlled substance, or combination content of the whole blood, blood serum, or blood plasma.
 This limitation does not apply to the taking of breath or urine specimens.
 A person authorized to withdraw blood under this subsection may refuse to withdraw blood under this subsection, if in that person's opinion, the physical welfare of the person would be endangered by the withdrawing of blood.
 The bodily substance withdrawn under subsection (e)(1)B. hereof shall be analyzed in accordance with methods approved by the Director of Health by an individual possessing a valid permit issued by the Director pursuant to Ohio R.C.
-3701.143.
+[3701.143][ORC Section 3701.143].

         3. _(C)_ As used in subsection (e)(1)B. of this section, "emergency medical technician-intermediate" and "emergency medical technician-paramedic" have the same meanings as in Ohio R.C.
-4765.01.
+        [4765.01][ORC Section 4765.01].

     2. _(2)_ In a criminal prosecution or juvenile court proceeding for violation of subsection (a) of this section or for an equivalent offense